Sign in

 • Stakeholder satisfaction with realization of individual changes

-• Customer satisfaction with service reporting
+• Stakeholder satisfaction with configuration information

-3. Value Streams and processes
+3. Value streams and processes

 This section covers the following areas: